abuehl/abuehl.github.io/_posts/2026-04-16-removing-implicit-imports.md

 2. "module M:;" // with the colon, which imports nothing

 The main intention of these two syntaxes is defining a module implementation unit.

-But if we would restart designing modules, we would need only one of these two syntaxes: namely number #1, wouldn't we?
+But if we would restart designing modules, we would in fact need only one of these two syntaxes: namely number #1, wouldn't we?

-Given how slow the adoption of modules actually is, does it really make sense to keep the old syntax forever?
+Given how slow the adoption of modules actually happens, does it really make sense to keep the old semantic forever?

-What, if we were able to adjust the semantics?
+What if we were able to adjust the semantics?

 If we could start on a blank sheet with modules, we could imagine to have the following two syntaxes:

-1. `"module import M;"` // defines module M and imports interface M
+1. `"module M;"`        // defines module M without importin anything
-2. `"module M;"`        // defines module M without importin anything
+2. `"module import M;"` // defines module M and imports interface M

 This would cover both use cases.

-"module import M;" would be shorthand for:
+`"module import M;"` would be a shorthand for:

 ```cpp
 // Translation unit #6